schoi74/comparing-household-income-baltimore-essex-county/README.md

 ### How does the household income compare for the black families in each city?
 ![alt text](https://github.com/schoi74/comparing-income-employement-rate-baltimore-essex-county/blob/master/household%20income%20(black)1.png)

-Here we first notice the sample size difference of black families from Baltimore and Essex County as there are almost double the black families in Baltimore than Essex County.
+Here we first notice the sample size of black families from Baltimore is almost double the black families in Essex County.
+Even though similar sample sizes would be ideal to more accurately compare the household income demographics in each city, we can safely assume that geography plays a role.
 On top of that, the household income for black families from Essex County are generally greater than those from Baltimore.

 ### How does the household income compare for the white families in each city?
 ![alt text](https://github.com/schoi74/comparing-income-employement-rate-baltimore-essex-county/blob/master/household%20income%20(white)1.png)

+Here we notice that the sample size of white familes from both cities are closer than that of black families (previous graph).
+However, the household income of the families from Essex County are generally higher than that of familes from Baltimore, which adds onto the observation and assumption of geography impacting the household income for various reasons that both these cities and delve into deeper to lessen the gap.

 ### What does the household income disparity between the black and white families look like in Essex County, MA?
 ![alt text](https://github.com/schoi74/comparing-income-employement-rate-baltimore-essex-county/blob/master/black%20and%20white%20in%20essex.png)

+Here, just like the visualization and data of black families in each city, we first notice the massive sample size difference between black and white families in Essex County.
+As Essex County is considered to be a predominantly white county, the racial diversity is not as profound as that in Baltimore.
+Even though a similar sample and data size would be more clear to compare and evaluate, we can derive that the household income of white families is significantly higher than that of black families, just like Baltimore.
+This gives us an overall idea of the status-quo mentioned in the [article](https://www.baltimoresun.com/maryland/baltimore-city/bs-md-racial-wealth-divide-20170130-story.html) and an ideal starting point for CFED or any developmental enterprises can dig deeper to provide equal and just opportunities for all racial groups within cities and neighborhoods.

 ### What are the highest average household income from black and white families in each city?
 ![alt text](https://github.com/schoi74/comparing-income-employement-rate-baltimore-essex-county/blob/master/highest%20average.png)

+Here we see the top 5 highest average household income families for both black and white families in both cities.
+We first notice how the household income of white families in Baltimore are nearly double that of black families, which is the problem we seek to resolve and alleviate.
+On the other hand, even though there is a significant difference in household income between black and white families in Essex County, the degree is not as significant.

-## Business Answer
+## Summary
+-

 ## Step-by-Step of Excel Analysis